Remote Monitoring

 Once the overview has been defined, you can deepen the details by creating new subpages, navigable via a tabbed menu.

-You can create the following thing details tabs:
+You can create the following details tabs:

 Status tab

-In the View page, select Thing Definitions tab (switch the thing definition if necessary), open the Customer view and add a new sub-page named Status.
+1. In the View page, select Thing Definitions tab (switch the thing definition if necessary), open the Customer view and add a new sub-page named Status.

-When you save the sub-page, also a new template is created.In the newly created template, place the Status Diagram widget and configure it over the metric providing the operating status (e.g. standby, working, error).
+3. In the newly created template, place the Status Diagram widget and configure it over the metric that provides the operating status (e.g. standby, working, error).

-A good practice when displaying the machine status over time, is to correlate statuses with events.
+A good practice when displaying the machine status over time is to correlate statuses with events.

 Historical Data tab

-When you save the sub-page, also a new template is created.In the newly created template, place the Time Series Chart widget and configure it over the metrics (e.g. Temperature, Pieces, Working Time).
+3. In the newly created template, place the Time Series Chart widget and configure it over the metrics (e.g. Temperature, Pieces, Working Time).

 Alternatively, you can use the Multi Metric List widget if you want a table layout.